-The Individuals with Disabilities Act (IDEA) is the federal law that supports education and related service programming for children and youth with disabilities.
-Part B of the law, the main program, authorizes grants to state and local education agencies to offset part of the costs of the K12 education needs of these children; it also authorizes preschool state grants.
+Continuation of Individuals with Disabilities Education Act (IDEA) - Project 0475 authorizes preschool state grants.
 These funds will only be used after a minimum of 90 percent of all ESE Base Funding and ESE Guarantee is utilized for school-level costs aggregated for all programs across the District.
-The Superintendent recommends that IDEA continue to fund Staffing Specialists, 1:1 ESE Classroom Assistants, ESE Interpreters, and ESE Job Coaches for each school based on the Exceptional Student Education (ESE) Department recommendations.
-In addition, if the District's available ESE funds are less than its required ESE expenditures for ESE personnel, the Superintendent recommends funding a portion of the ESE Classroom Assistant units through IDEA.
-The initial IDEA allocation for fiscal year 2016-2017 is \$5.5 million and is subject to change throughout the year.
+The Superintendent recommends that IDEA continue to fund Staffing Specialists, 1:1 ESE Paraprofessionals, ESE Interpreters, and ESE Job Coaches for each school based on the Exceptional Student Education (ESE) Department recommendations.
+In addition, if the District's available ESE funds are less than its required ESE expenditures for ESE personnel, the Superintendent recommends funding a portion of the ESE Paraprofessional units through IDEA.
+The initial IDEA allocation for fiscal year 2019-2020 is \$5.8 million and is subject to change throughout the year.